stb06/Pure_Risk_of_Rain_Returns/README.md

 # Main Changes
 - Changed music that plays in the menu, on all stages, during teleporter events, and during boss fights.
-- All teleporter events now have 3 possible music tracks.
+- Nearly all teleporter events now have 3 possible music tracks.
 - Nearly all survivors in RoRR are added and all survivors that aren't in RoRR are removed.
-- New skins are added.
+- New skins are added, and any skin that doesn't have a RoRR equivalent is removed.
 - Abilities closest to ones in RoRR are added and nearly all (at some point all) abilities that aren't in RoRR are removed.
 - When playing as Bandit, you can scroll or press F to switch between fire modes.
 - Sprinting is basically removed.